SplitVICE/Python-Scripts/README.md

 Download all your repositories by setting their names and your username.

 ## This Person Does Not Exists AutoSaver
 Saves generated pictures of https://thispersondoesnotexist.com/ website.
-TODO: Needs to be updated with a better solution by accessing directly API and using curl technology

 ## List Here
 Shows onto console the names of all files and directories in current directory.